aikakyrgyz/Game-Engine/README.md

 Run the app through the following file:
 - app.py

+Folow the prompts on the menu.
+- Arrow over or click to choose a game
+- Click 'Play' to start the game
+- Click 'Profile' to view a registered players profile, change user name, and view high scores * NOTE: this feature will only work if the database is up and running

+After clicking 'Play'
+- enter a 1 or 2 players, click 'Start' to start the game
+- if 2 players are playing, utilize the terminal to begin player 2 playtime & return to the gui

 Additionally, if the GUI is not working, the game can still be seen and played from the terminal itself.